K4liber/quantum_entanglement/README.md

 - Question about the first card: along an axis tilted from the vertical (Y) to the left by 60°.
 - Question about the second card: along the vertical axis (Y).
-- Question about the third card: along an axis tilted from the vertical by 60° to the right.
+- Question about the third card: along an axis tilted from the vertical (Y) by 60° to the right.

 The helpers give us the colors of cards according to the result (e.g. red if the measurement gave an upward spin and black if it gave a downward spin).